AidanRosen/HexPass-Portfolio-Vector/src/README.md

 Another one of my goals was to create a vector line.
 We technically met this goal.

      Althought we said only magnitude, we were determined to make a correct vector line.
 Aidan worked very hard on creating this line but I didn't get the time to create the arrow at the end of it.
-I am dissapointed that i could not achieve this goal.
+I am dissapointed that I could not achieve this goal.

  ***Grade